coleifer/peewee/docs/peewee/querying.rst

 4. Compare a row value to a value in the preceding (or succeeding!) row(s).

-peewee comes with support for SQL window functions, which can be created by calling :py:meth:`Function.over` and passing in your partitioning or ordering parameters.
+peewee comes with support for SQL window functions, which can be created by calling :meth:`Function.over` and passing in your partitioning or ordering parameters.

 For the following examples, we'll use the following model and sample data: